patcky/origin-backend-take-home-assignment/README.md

 If you feel like contributing to this project, just open a PR, tag me and I will review and integrate any relevant changes.

 Thanks! (:

-## License

-This job manages sensitive internal data, therefore all usage must be previously approved by Loft Brasil Ltda.

 ## Authors